LightAndLight/snake-wrangling-talk/slides/cbc.md

 ```

 <div class="notes">
-And then validate *that* in a way that builds the correct-by-construction one.
+And then validate it in a way that builds the correct-by-construction one.
 </div>

 ##